Past Perfect Continuous ESL Worksheets, Games and Activities

 ESL Past Perfect Continuous Review - Grammar Exercises: Unscrambling, Sentence Completion, Gap-fill, Answering Comprehension Questions, Writing a Paragraph - Upper-intermediate (B2) - 30 minutes

 In this past perfect continuous review worksheet, students revise the past perfect continuous tense and how it is used with the past simple.
 To begin, students put words in order to make past perfect continuous sentences about different people.
-Next, students use their own ideas to complete sentences with a past perfect continuous clause, e.g. 'Before Grace got her first job, she had been volunteering in a hospital'.
+Next, students use their own ideas to complete sentences with a past perfect continuous clause, e.g. 'Before Grace got her first job, she had been volunteering in a hospital.'
 After that, students complete a story about someone's greatest achievement with verbs in brackets in their past simple or past perfect continuous form.
 Students then move on to use the past perfect continuous to answer comprehension questions about the story.
 Finally, students write about one of their greatest achievements using the past perfect continuous and past simple.

 Past Perfect Continuous Review Preview